shriram-jagan/pyminiweather/README.md

 ## Gotchas

-- [ ] The current I/O mechanism creates two files - one for the variables that are solved and the other for deriverd quantities.
+- [ ] The current I/O process creates two files:- one for the variables that are solved and the other for deriverd quantities.
 The second file gets appended with `svars` towards which doesn't work with `make_images.py` when `filename` is passed.
 - [ ] The `injection` initial condition is not supported but is implemented.
 This either needs to be supported or removed from the code base.
 - [ ]  Any change to the length of the domain is not accompanied with a corresponding change in the specifications of the hot or cold thermal bubble in the initial conditions.
 It is suggested that the user change the number of grid points in x- or z- direction but not the domain lengths (yet).

 ## Contributing
-State if you are open to contributions and what your requirements are for accepting them.
+Please fork this repository and submit a PR if you would like to contribute

 ## Authors and acknowledgment
 Shriram Jagannathan, NVIDIA.

-## License
-For open source projects, say how it is licensed.